General concepts » Finite element spaces

 std::cout << "P1 DOFs: " << Vh.getSize() << std::endl;

-// P1 is the default choice for most scalar PDEs
+// P1 is the standard choice for most scalar PDEs

 TrialFunction u(Vh);